 My Little House Of Sleep Model

 After my studies and a few months of working with so many tired parents, I started noticing a pattern in how sleep is shaped in our little ones (and us as parents when you think about).
-What we know as sleep is not an something that we can just decide to do and there are very, very few people who can go from fully awake and alert to dozing off on the couch in a matter of seconds.
-It is exactly the same in our children.
+What we know is sleep is not something that we can just decide to do and there are very, very few people who can go from fully awake and alert to dozing off on the couch in a matter of seconds.
+This is exactly the same for our children.

 Sleep is an outcome of several factors with each factor playing a unique role and all of the factors together producing independent sleep.
 Long ago, our environments provided these factors naturally - today, it’s a little more difficult with all the artificial lighting, sound and stimulation we face on a day to day basis.